aaraszewska/sales-analysis-project/README.md

 * Underperforming markets represent an opportunity for optimization or expansion strategies.
 * Decline in 2020 suggests need for further investigation into external or operational factors.

+## 📌 Business Recommendations

+### 🌍 1.
+Diversify Market Dependence

+* Revenue is heavily concentrated in a few top markets (e.g., Delhi NCR, Mumbai).
+* Recommendation: Expand investment and marketing efforts in underperforming regions to reduce risk and increase overall stability.

+---

+### 🧑‍💼 2.
+Reduce Customer Dependency Risk

+* A small number of customers generate a large portion of total revenue.
+* Recommendation: Develop strategies to acquire new customers and diversify the customer base to reduce reliance on key accounts.

+---

+### 📦 3.
+Optimize Product Portfolio

+* A few products dominate sales while others contribute minimally.
+* Recommendation: Focus on high-performing products while reviewing or discontinuing underperforming ones.

+---

+### 💰 4.
+Improve Profitability

+* Some markets generate revenue but show low or negative profit margins.
+* Recommendation: Analyze cost structure and pricing strategy in low-profit markets to improve margins.

+---

+### 📉 5.
+Investigate Revenue Decline in 2020

+* A noticeable drop in revenue is observed in 2020.
+* Recommendation: Conduct deeper analysis to identify causes (e.g., external factors, operational issues) and implement corrective actions.

+---

+### 📊 6.
+Stabilize Sales Performance

+* Revenue trends show fluctuations across months.
+* Recommendation: Introduce forecasting and demand planning to reduce volatility and improve consistency.

+---

+### ⚠️ 7.
+Monitor Zero-Value Transactions

+* ~1% of transactions have zero revenue.
+* Recommendation: Review business logic behind such transactions to ensure they are intentional (e.g., promotions) and not data errors.

 ## 📌 Author